IAA-InvCodes/P-MILOS/README.md

 #### Wavelength grid file (.fits)

 Different pixels in the field of view may have different wavelength grids (due, for example, to the telecentric or collimated setups of narrow-band filter imagers).
-In that case, the wavelength grid changes across the field of view and can be specified as a 4-dimension array written in FITS format.
+A wavelength grid varying across the field of view can be specified as a 4-dimension array written in FITS format.
 The four dimensions are (line_index, x,y, lambda).
-The first dimension indicates the line index in the atomic parameter file.
-Only one line can be inverted at a time with P-MILOS, so the number of elements in the first dimension is one.
-For each pixel (x,y), the array of actual observed wavelengths must be given.
+The first dimension contains the index of the line in the atomic parameter file.
+Only one line can be inverted at a time with P-MILOS, so the number of elements in the first dimension is always one.
+For each pixel (x,y), the array of observed wavelengths must be given.

-If all pixels use the same wavelength grid, the FITS file should contain a single, 2D array with (1, n_lambdas) elements.
-Again, the first dimension contains the observed line index and the second the array of observed wavelengths.
+If all pixels use the same wavelength grid, the FITS file should contain a single, 2D array of (1, n_lambdas) elements.
+Again, the first dimension contains the line index and the second the array of observed wavelengths.

 #### Model atmosphere file (.mod)

 Files with extension **.mod** are ASCII file containing the parameters of a Milne-Eddington model atmosphere.
 They are used in three situations:

-1. To specify the model atmosphere in a spectral synthesis
+1. To specify the initial model atmosphere in an inversion
-2. To specify the initial model atmosphere in an inversion
+2. To store the best-fit model atmosphere resulting from the inversion of a profile provided as a **.per** file.
-3. To store the best-fit model atmosphere resulting from the inversion of a profile provided as a **.per** file.
+3. To specify the model atmosphere in a spectral synthesis

 The following is an example of a model atmosphere file: